CODEC - Conseil ontarien des directions de l’education catholique

 The Council of Ontario Directors of Education is pleased to provide two new resources to support parents.

-These materials have been developed by the Council of Ontario Directors of Education and funded by the Ontario Ministry of Education.
+Background - Several sets of materials have been developed by the Council of Ontario Directors of Education and funded by the Ontario Ministry of Education.

 CODE Summer Learning Project